bigdatagenomics/adam/docs/source/50_cli.md

   Parquet), sets the number of partitions to load.
 If not provided, this is chosen by Spark.

-### flatten

-Loads a Parquet file and rewrites the file as a new Parquet file with a flat schema.
-This is useful if loading the data into a database that supports Parquet but that does not support nested schemas.
-Takes two required arguments:

-1. `INPUT`: The input path to a Parquet file.
-2. `OUTPUT`: The path to save a Parquet file containing the input data, but written using a flattened schema.

 ### mergeShards

 A CLI tool for merging a [sharded legacy file](#legacy-output) that was written